shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

 ### 7. Creating the `install.lock` file

-Before putting the new version live, please make sure to create an empty file `install.lock` in the root of the build workspace.
-Otherwise Shopware will redirect every request to the Shopware installer, because it assumes, that Shopware isn't installed yet.
+Before putting the new version live, ensure to create an empty file `install.lock` in the root of the build workspace.
+Otherwise, Shopware will redirect every request to the Shopware installer because it assumes that Shopware isn't installed yet.

 This task is defined in the `sw:touch_install_lock` job in the [`deploy.php`](deployment-with-deployer.md#deploy-php), which is part of the `sw:deploy` task group: